AdamBoley/Viscosity-Calculator/README.md

 Firstly, this makes the functions far easier to read and understand, as each is short and has a name that clearly indicates its purpose.
 Any developer would understand that the getValuesUbbbelohde function is supposed to retrieve values from a location.
 This will be crucial if I decide to come back to this project and improve upon it (see the Future Work section).

 Secondly, smaller functions make it far easier to maintain the functions.
 If the structure of the HTML document undergoes significant changes, then I should only need to find and update a handful of small functions.
 Provided that the outputs of those functions remain the same, the functions that follow should continue to execute as normal.
-In addition, it is worth noting that the functions that contain SWITCH statements contain equations taken directly from ASTM standard test method D445 (a copy is available for download to check this).
+In addition, it is worth noting that the functions that contain SWITCH statements contain equations taken directly from my copy of ASTM standard test method D445.
 These equations were generated from statistical analyses conducted by technical committees.
 It is not impossible for the appropriate technical committees to conduct further such statistical analyses and from these generate new equations, which would then be issued in revisions to D445.
 Should this happen, only the functions using those SWITCH statements would need to be found and updated with the new equations.

 Through the functions, I have made extensive use of the toPrecision(4) method.
 This is used to round the outputs of the calculations to 4 significant figures before inserting them into the document.
 This is because D445 specifies that results are to be reported to 4 significant figures.
 In addition, viscometer constants that are calculated by standardisation laboratories are given to 4 significant figures, from the smallest viscometers (e.g 0.002879) to the largest (e.g 30.60).
 It is also common practice for scientists to round their calculation results to 4 significant figures incrementally, to save having to write out long decimal numbers.
 In this way, the outputs of the Viscosity Calculator should match the outputs of manual calculations, which should serve to reassure users that the tool is performing the calculations accurately and using the correct equations.